Energy in Lithuania: Natural gas

-Lithuania imports 70% of its power, mostly from Sweden, and the average price of electricity is among the highest in the EU.
-In 2015, transmission lines connected Lithuania to Sweden (700MW) and Poland (500MW).
-Construction of 200 MW / 200 MWh grid batteries started in 2022, to increase grid stability.
+Coal

+In 2021 Lithuania used coal to generate 2% of the country's electricity.

 Renewable energy

+Renewable energy includes wind, solar, biomass and geothermal energy sources.

 In 2016, renewable energy constituted 27.9% of the country's overall electricity generation.
 Previously, the Lithuanian government aimed to generate 23% of total power from renewable resources by 2020.
 This goal was achieved in 2014, with 23.9% of power being from renewable sources.

-With new installed wind capacity of 178 MW in 2016, and an average power consumption of 1.1 GW, Lithuania was the EU Member State with the highest level of new wind capacity installed in 2016 relative to its power consumption.
-Studies suggest that Lithuania has the largest offshore wind potential out the three Baltic States.
-It is estimated that Lithuania could have up to 3.6 GW of offshore windfarms by 2050.

 Kruonis Pumped Storage Plant provides energy storage, averaging electrical demand throughout the day.
 The pumped storage plant has a capacity of 900 MW (4 units, 225 MW each).
 Kaunas Hydroelectric Power Plant has 100 MW of capacity and supplies about 3% of the electrical demand in Lithuania.